opussf/Maze/FEATURES.md

 This could also encode if it is the start, or end, or a check point (score gain?) for finding an item?
 More data may be needed.

+### Into a polar system.

+While I started this idea as a what-if about a 3D cube type of system, this could also create a polar type of system, with a y-offset.
+This could simulate a tube, such as a space ship, or current space station, like the ISS, or even something more complex and exotic.
+Navigating something like a spinning wheel type of space station, or even a spinning tube could then be simulated.
+The effects of rotation, and angular momemtum would then enter into the movement challenges.

 ## Starting and Solving
 Mazes tend to have a start and an end, an entrance and an exit, or an entry point and a goal.
 There could be a maze where one enters at one point, needs to find an item, and then either return to the start point, or make it to a goal.